 The Queensland Clinical Senate is made up of more than 90 members who bring a range of skills, experiences, ideas and views to the Senate.
 Members are committed to improving the health outcomes for Queenslanders and represent a wide range of professions and specialties across the public, private, primary and community health sectors and metropolitan, regional, rural and remote settings.
 Consumers and carer representation in the membership ensures the Senate’s advice reflects the needs and expectations of the community.

 Members are appointed for three years and meet two to three times a year.

 Download the Queensland Clinical Senate membership (PDF, 229KB)

 Queensland Clinical Senate executive

-The Queensland Clinical Senate is led by a chair and executive committee representative of the broader membership.
+The Queensland Clinical Senate is led by a chair, deputy chair and executive committee representative of the broader membership.

 The executive leads Queensland Clinical Senate initiatives and provides advice to the Department of Health and Minister for Health on areas of strategic clinical importance.

 The executive meets twice monthly.
 If you would like to present to the executive, please email firstname.lastname@example.org outlining the topic for discussion, the relevance of the topic to the executive, desired outcomes and preferred timeframes for assessment by the Senate Chair.